Development of High-Performance HMI PhilosophyThe basic principles of High-Performance HMI and the Development of High-Performance HMI

 – Line weight or thickness is more important than color

 We recommend checking the following related articles, if you haven’t already, to have a better understanding of High-Performance HMI Philosophy:

-If you have any questions about High-Performance HMI Philosophy or about HMIs in general, add them in the comments below and we will get back to you in less than 24 hours.
+If you have any questions about High-Performance HMI Philosophy or about HMI working principles in general, add them in the comments below and we will get back to you in less than 24 hours.